-Applications will be reviewed by a selection committee on a rolling basis and those accepted into the program will be assigned to a cohort based on availability.
+Team applications will be reviewed by a selection committee on a rolling basis and those accepted into the program will be assigned to a cohort based on availability.
 Qualified applicants may be invited to an interview with members of the selection committee as part of the application process.
 View the I-Corps team application online. >>

 Team eligibility requirements include:

-- curiosity and enthusiasm for learning about the process of innovation.
+- Curiosity and enthusiasm for learning about the process of innovation

 It is required that participants apply to this program as a team of at least two people.
 We do not recommend that teams apply with more than four participants.
-Typically, teams consist of at least one scientific or technological expert who is responsible for the team’s idea (“the academic lead”) and at least one student, alumni, or post-doctoral fellow interested in conducting entrepreneurial research and directing group efforts (“the entrepreneurial lead”).
+Typically, teams consist of at least one scientific or technological expert who is responsible for the team’s idea (“the academic or technical lead”) and at least one student, alumni, or post-doctoral fellow interested in conducting entrepreneurial research and directing group efforts (“the entrepreneurial lead”).
 The entrepreneurial lead may or may not have prior business experience, but is committed to leading or organizing team activities during the I-Corps Program.

-Chicago Booth Student Eligibility
+Chicago Booth Student Eligibility:

-Current students from the Booth School of Business are encouraged to apply to the I-Corps program only if they are working directly with a scientist/researcher from the University of Chicago or other academic institutions, or if they have their own patented technology.
+Current students from the Booth School of Business are encouraged to apply to the I-Corps program via the team application only if they are working directly with a scientist/researcher from the University of Chicago or other academic institutions, or if they have their own patented technology.
 Looking for a class that’s similar to I-Corps?
 We recommend the following great courses: Entrepreneurial Discovery, Entrepreneurial Selling, Building the New Venture, and Lab in Developing New Products and Services.